Sacramento developer Ali Youssefi, instrumental in downtown resurgence, dies at age 35

 Youssefi represented the next generation of Sacramento leaders.
 He had the unique perspective of a child of immigrants who excelled in his studies.
 He was a standout at Jesuit High School, then ascended to an Ivy League education at Dartmouth.

 He dabbled at an exciting lifestyle as a young man working in high finance in San Francisco.
-But he loved Sacramento.
-He loved his family.
+But he loved Sacramento and he loved his family.
 His father, Cyrus, called Ali "one of the best people I know.
 I'm lucky to know him."

-Father and son worked together as partners.
-They built badly needed workforce housing.
-Ali Youssefi cared about his projects.
-He envisioned a Sacramento where people lived near their workplaces.
+Father and son worked together as partners, building badly needed workforce housing.
+Ali Youssefi cared about his projects and envisioned a Sacramento where people lived near their workplaces.

 He envisioned housing complexes adjacent to public transportation.
 He envisioned creating "beautiful" blocks in a downtown badly needing them.

-"If we embrace the idea of building mixed-income neighborhoods, Sacramento will be an even more diverse and integrated city than it is today,” he said.
-“That’s pretty exciting for us," he said last year.
+"If we embrace the idea of building mixed-income neighborhoods, Sacramento will be an even more diverse and integrated city than it is today,” he said last year.
+“That’s pretty exciting for us."

 "Ali is the kind of thoughtful, committed leader the development community should emulate," said Maya Wallace, a Sacramento resident and friend of Youssefi.